DES-Team-02/fleet-manager/README.md

 Every data is based on [vss.json spec](/spec/overlay/vss.json), so if the car or simulator is following the format, application will work fine.

+A new endpoint, rfms/insurancereport, was meant to be implemented in the frms server.
+This endpoint is designed to receive a Vehicle Identification Number (VIN) as a query parameter and, in turn, generate a .json file.
+The contents of this file mirror the information currently presented on the dashboard.
+This addition not only expands the capabilities of our system by facilitating targeted data retrieval but also offers users a convenient means to access and utilize detailed vehicle information.
+Unfortnatly, the changes to the frms server did not work at the time the hackathon ended. <br>

 # Demo
 <img src="img/demo.png">